Skip to content

 Grievances are concerns, problems, or complaints that employees raise with their employer; examples include bullying, discrimination, and working environment issues.
 Governing boards must establish procedures for handling grievances in the workplace.

 In most cases, grievance procedures are dealt with at line management level and so do not require the involvement of governing boards.
-However, there are exceptions where governing boards will need to be involved in formal grievance meetings.
+However, there are exceptions where board members will need to be involved in the process.

 Our grievance procedures guidance for governing boards covers: